LabVIEW-Community-CI-CD/open-source/README.md

 [![Docs](https://img.shields.io/badge/docs-view%20here-blue)](https://labview-community-ci-cd.github.io/open-source/)

 Open Source LabVIEW Actions is a collection of GitHub Actions and PowerShell scripts that streamline LabVIEW CI/CD workflows.
-Each task is exposed as its own action backed by a unified dispatcher.
+Each task is implemented by a PowerShell adapter script with a GitHub Action wrapper, all coordinated by a unified dispatcher.
 Refer to the [documentation](https://labview-community-ci-cd.github.io/open-source/) for setup guidance, detailed examples, and the complete action reference.

 ## Prerequisites